 Introducing the FirePass Controller

-The FirePass® controller is a network appliance that provides remote users with secure access to corporate networks, using most standard Web browsers.
-The FirePass controller can be installed in a few hours, and it requires no modifications to existing corporate applications.
-No configuration or setup is required at the user's remote location.
-If the user's Web browser can connect to Web sites on the Internet, then that browser can connect to the the FirePass controller.
+The F5® Networks FirePass® controller is a network appliance that provides remote users with secure access to corporate networks, using most standard Web browsers.
+The FirePass controller is easy to set up with proper planning, and installation requires no modification to existing corporate applications.
+No configuration or set up is required at the user's remote location.
+If the user's Web browser can connect to Web sites on the Internet, then that browser can connect to the FirePass controller.

-The FirePass controller provides full access to network and desktop resources, including:
+The FirePass controller enables full access to network resources, and provides broad application support, including:

 All FirePass controller models include the following features: